sdomir/DevOps_Milestone3/README.md

 We are building our application on localhost in response to a git commit.
 Once the build succeeds, we create a docker image of our application with all the dependecies.
 This image is then pushed to the docker hub.
 All this is automated inside the post-commit hook.

-We have set up a bare git repository on both the production and staging servers.Using a post-recieve hook, the server will pull the docker image from docker huband spin up a container that runs our application.
+We have set up a bare git repository on both the production and staging servers.Using a post-recieve hook, the server will pull the docker image from docker hub and spin up a container that runs our application.
 All this will be triggered in response to a git push.